moneysart/moneysart.github.io/diary/index.md

 You also do not know actual value of the thing you hold.
 Only rely on a set target for stop loss (or take profit).
 * Next time stick with investing in a business you really want to own and grow with.
 This way, if an unexpected event happens, you can evaluate your business more reasonably and act more logically.
+* Make sure you understand your instrument well.
+My research on stop loss and ETFs says the main cause of error this time is I do not understand the instrument.
+Although I did well on sticking with the plan, I set a stop loss where I should not.

 ---